Diversity and Inclusion

 Hear how members of the OHSU community value equity and inclusion, and are working toward increased engagement and culture change.

-OHSU and our program have been on a journey to become an anti-racist, diverse institution and continue to accelerate efforts towards this goal.
-Dr. Danny Jacobs, OHSU President, and numerous other invested individuals including Leslie Garcia, Associate Dean for DEI and Dr. Derick Du Vivier, Senior Vice President Diversity, Equity and Inclusion have worked collaboratively and extensively to create an environment which celebrates diversity and works toward inclusion and equity.
-Please review these websites to better understand what we are doing and where we are going including reviewing our SOM Strategic Action Plan.
+OHSU and our program have been on a journey to become an anti-racist, diverse institution and continue accelerating efforts toward this goal.
+Dr. Danny Jacobs, then OHSU President, and numerous other invested individuals, including Leslie Garcia, Associate Dean for DEI, and Dr. Derick Du Vivier, Senior Vice President of Diversity, Equity and Inclusion, have worked collaboratively and extensively to create an environment that celebrates diversity and works toward inclusion and equity.
+Please review these websites to understand better what we are doing and where we are going, including reviewing our SOM Strategic Action Plan.

 White Coats for Black Lives Matter